 Lucy Evans Baylands Nature Interpretive Center Projects

-The Baylands Nature Interpretive Center and Preserve provides a unique opportunity to view a pristine salt marsh habitat.
-The boardwalk is part of the Baylands Nature Interpretive Center and Preserve on Embarcadero Way that serves approximately 129 classes and camps, 3,000 elementary students and 80,000 visitors annually.
-Due to its age and exposure to the elements, the Baylands Nature Interpretive Center is in need of structural and maintenance improvements.
-Three separate but related Capital Improvement Program projects have been approved by Council to address this site: Baylands Nature Interpretive Center Exhibit Improvements (AC-14001) Baylands Boardwalk Improvements (PE-14018) Baylands Nature Interpretive Center Facility Improvements (PE-15029).
+The Baylands Nature Interpretive Center and Preserve, located at 2775 Embarcadero Road provides a unique opportunity to view a pristine salt marsh habitat and serves approximately 130 classes and camps, 3,000 elementary students and 80,000 visitors annually.
+The Boardwalk is part of the Baylands Nature Interpretive Center.
+Three Capital Improvement Program projects were approved by Council to address improvements to this site: Baylands Boardwalk Improvements (PE-14018), Baylands Nature Interpretive Center Facility Improvements (PE-15029) (completed in April 2017), and Baylands Nature Interpretive Center Exhibit Improvements (AC-14001).

 Baylands Nature Interpretive Center Exhibit Improvements project

-Includes the replacement of worn or non-functioning exhibits as well as signage and graphics.
-With over 120 classes and 80,000 visitors, improvements should increase visibility and usefulness.
+Project includes the replacement of worn or non-functioning exterior exhibits, signage, and graphics.
+With over 130 classes and 80,000 visitors, improvements should increase visibility and usefulness.

 The Baylands Nature Interpretive Center Improvements Project